 In his 25-year museum career, Dr. Walker has also held curatorial positions at the Missouri History Museum and the Art Institute of Chicago.
 In the early 1990s, he served as a research consultant for the Amon Carter, assisting with exhibition research on Thomas Eakins and William M. Harnett.
 His other past positions include guest curator at Denison University Art Gallery in Granville, Ohio, and research intern at The Brooklyn Museum of Art.

 Dr. Walker graduated summa cum laude from Bowdoin College in Brunswick, Maine, receiving a BA degree in the history of art.
 He received his doctorate in the history of art from the University of Pennsylvania, supported by the Henry Luce Foundation/American Council of Learned Societies Dissertation Fellowship for the Study of American Art and the Jacob Javits Fellowship with the United States Department of Education.

-His teaching experience includes instructor positions at the University of Chicago’s Department of Art History and the University of Pennsylvania’s Department of the History of Art.
-His community service consists of serving on numerous boards, including the Samuel Cupples House at Saint Louis University and the community advisory board with the St. Louis Post-Dispatch.
+Dr. Walker’s teaching experience includes instructor positions with the art history departments of the University of Chicago and the University of Pennsylvania.
+He has served on numerous boards, including the Samuel Cupples House at Saint Louis University and the community advisory board with the St. Louis Post-Dispatch.
 He is also on the board of directors of the World Chess Museum and Hall of Fame.
-He has delivered many articles for publication in scholarly journals across the country and lectured widely on American art.
+He has delivered many articles for publication in scholarly journals across the country and has lectured widely on American art.